 Wherever possible we aim to source organically grown and wildcrafted herbs, and also work with growers to help cultivate endangered species, for example Golden Seal.
 We are very fortunate in Australia and New Zealand to have healthy soils and a wonderful climate for herb growing, as a result MediHerb source products from local growers wherever possible.
 We continue to work with local growers to ensure this proportion is increased in coming years.

-We also source herbs from overseas where the climatic conditions and specific handling requirements are the optimum, for example Devil's Claw from the Kalahari Desert and Cat's Claw from Peru.
+In addition to herbs sourced from Australian and New Zealand growers, we also source herbs from overseas where the climatic conditions and specific handling requirements are the optimum, for example Devil's Claw from the Kalahari Desert and Cat's Claw from Peru.
 It is particularly important for these indigenous communities who depend on the income of the herb crops for their wellbeing that they understand the quality issues and how best to grow or sustainably harvest the herb.
 Together we can ensure that they will sell their crops and provide income for their community.

 Our Policy on Endangered and Threatened